xajkep/Teaching-HEIGVD-RES-2015-Labo-00/README.md

 ![image](./diagrams/terminal-logo.png)

 From what we have seen over the last few years, many students are not familiar or **comfortable with a terminal and command line tools**.
 This is particularly true for students using Windows as their main operating system.
-Launching `cmd.exe` is not something very usual, and once in the terminal, it is not very easy nor practical to get work done.
+Launching `cmd.exe` is not something very common, and once in the terminal, it is not very easy nor practical to get work done.

 **If you are in this situation, then it is now time to get familiar with proper tools**.
 This will make you a lot more productive.
 It will save you time during labs (not only in this course).
 It will allow you to do things in a cleaner and more efficient way.

 **You do not have to be a shell guru**.
 Even with a couple of commands, you will quickly see the benefits. **Please, please** take the time to learn how to use this crucial tool.